altjerry0/BoTC-Track/README.md

     git push origin vX.Y.Z
     ```
 4.  **Download ZIP**: The workflow will create a GitHub Release and attach the packaged `botc-tracker-X.Y.Z.zip` file to it.
 This ZIP is ready for upload to the Chrome Web Store.

+### Recent Fixes & Improvements

+*   **Resolved `updateOnlineFavoritesList` Error**: Fixed a `ReferenceError` related to updating the display of online favorite players.
+The feature now correctly shows a list and count of favorited players active in fetched sessions within the 'Sessions' tab.
+*   **Session Tracking Logic**: Refined session tracking to use session names as unique identifiers and centralized history updates in `checkHistoryAndRender`.
+*   **Background `userId` Processing**: Enhanced `background.js` to update `lastSeenTimestamp`, `sessionHistory`, and `uniqueSessionCount` for known players identified via WebSocket messages, and to save these changes to storage.
+*   **No Message Handler for `fetchSessions`**: Resolved an error where the popup could not receive session data due to a missing message handler in `background.js`.
+The handler now correctly fetches data and uses `sendResponse` asynchronously.
+*   **Invalid OAuth2 Client ID in `getAuthToken`**: Modified `background.js` to prevent errors by removing a direct call to `chrome.identity.getAuthToken` when `oauth2` client details are not in `manifest.json`, relying instead on passively captured tokens.